pubkey/rxdb/docs-src/rx-storage-worker.md

 const database = await createRxDatabase({
     name: 'mydatabase',
     storage: getRxStorageWorker(
+        {
             /**
              * The static methods of the RxStorage that is also
              * used inside of the worker process.
              */
-        RxStorageLokiStatics,
+            statics: RxStorageLokiStatics,
-        {
             /**
              * Contains any value that can be used as parameter
              * to the Worker constructor of thread.js